elseano/rundown/README.md

 sleep 1
 ```

+Rundown's own build file is a good example of what you can accomplish with Rundown.
+Take a look at [build.md](./build.md).

 A full list of the modifiers and examples can be found in the [Modifiers Example](./examples/mods.md) markdown file.

 ## Shortcodes <r label=shortcodes>